Diversity hiring and six top tips to get it working for you

 Sapia solves bias by screening and evaluating candidates with a simple open, transparent interview via a text conversation.

 Candidates know text and trust text and questions can be tailored to suit the requirements of the role and the organisation’s brand values.
+Sapia’s process ensures that diverse people are included and considered fairly throughout the hiring journey.
 Unlike competitors, Sapia has no video hookups, visual content or voice data.
 No CVs and no data extracted from social channels.
 All of which can be triggers for bias– unconscious or otherwise.

 Sapia’s solution is designed to provide every candidate with a great experience that respects and recognises them as the individual they are.
 People are more than their CV and candidates appreciate the opportunity to tell their story in their own words, in their own time.
+Research shows the ‘two in the pool’ effect: having at least two minority candidates in the final candidate pool significantly increases the chances of hiring a minority candidate.
+Sapia also helps organizations track and analyze diversity hiring metrics, enabling them to set goals and measure progress towards more inclusive hiring.
+For example, Pinterest set annual public hiring goals and requires at least one candidate from an underrepresented background for each leadership position.
 Sapia is the only conversational interview platform with 99% candidate satisfaction feedback.
 You can read more about blind screening in our article here.

 Find out more about Sapia’s AI-powered interview automation platform and how we can support your diversity hiring goals.